Inside Job is an Upstart business. It was established in 2019.

 Around 70,000 people are released each year, that’s 56,000 jobless people, who are all half as likely to reoffend if they have a job.

-Inside Job was the idea of a serving prisoner on an UpStart
+Inside Job stemmed from the idea of a then serving prisoner, Jonathan, on an UpStart programme in 2019.

 How Inside Job works: